Advice Needed for New Irrigator on Alternatives to Bags

 John A

-Hello, I joined this site in June 2022 so I can could get information on irrigation and hear about others who have gone through similar experiences.
-I ended up irrigating for the 1st time July 2nd.
-I tend to work with people 1-2 days a week so I irrigate the night before and it's definitely peace of mind while being in close contact with my clients.
+Hello, I joined this site in June 2022 so I could get information on irrigation and hear about others who have gone through similar experiences.
+I ended up irrigating for the first time on July 2nd.
+I tend to work with people one to two days a week, so I irrigate the night before, and it's definitely peace of mind while being in close contact with my clients.

 Bill